Pet AnimalsCat Breeds

 Routine Care, Diet, And Exercise

-• Check his ears weekly for wax, debris, or signs of infection and clean them when necessary.
-Don’t worry—we’ll show you how!
+• Conduct weekly ear inspections for wax, debris, or any signs of infection, and clean them as required with guidance from us.

-• Cats are meticulous and demand a clean litter box.
-Be sure to provide at least one box for each cat and scoop up waste daily.
+• Cats have a penchant for cleanliness and insist on a pristine litter box.
+Ensure at least one box per cat and promptly scoop waste daily.

-• Feed a high-quality feline diet appropriate for his age.
+• Provide a high-quality feline diet suitable for their age.

 Maine Coon Cats: Everything about Purchase, Care, Nutrition, Health, and Behavior